What is the cost of setting up a business website?

 How much does a small business website design cost these days?
 What are some factors that I have to consider?
-Is it worth it to hire a developer/ agency or just go DIY?
+Is it worth hiring a developer/agency or should I just go DIY?

 Hey Grace, this is a great question - and one that I hear often.
 Unfortunately, there's no clear-cut answer to this question, but I'll try to break it down into some digestable little nuggets to help you make sense of things.

 When you're talking about DIY website builders (think GoDaddy, Weebly, Wix, etc), you'll be paying a recurring monthly fee, which will vary based on whatever bills and whistles you want/need.

 - No web programming or design experience needed

 - Short development time (often just a few hours of your time, if that)